Accessing FTP servers

 FTP servers that require a username and password

 By default, Firefox accesses FTP servers anonymously.
 To provide a username and password, put the username before the server name in the URL, and divide it with an @ symbol.

 Firefox will prompt you for your password.

 If you tell Firefox to remember your password, it will be saved in the same manner as passwords for any other website.
-See Password manager - Remember, delete and change saved passwords in Firefox.
+See Password Manager - Remember, delete, change and import saved passwords in Firefox.